 Do you have a favorite film that gets your mouth watering and your heart sighing?
 Let us know your favorite films for foodies in the comments.

-Feature Photo Credits: Paramount, Reliance MediaWorks, Warner Bros., Nordisk Film.Want to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends!
+Feature Photo Credits: Paramount, Reliance MediaWorks, Warner Bros., Nordisk Film.If you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.